Anxiety and fear of the unknown

 Breaking the cycle of anxiety and avoidant behaviours

-Emotional regulation – counselling can help us slow-down and restore a sense of balance to our emotional states.
+Counselling can help us slow down and restore a sense of balance to our emotional states.
 It can help us to learn how to relax and use sensorimotor activities to take care of our bodies and reduce the intensity of our anxiety.
 As well as learning mirroring exercises that give us the capacity to develop a better self-image and use this to restore our sense of confidence, self-esteem and acceptance.

-Learning approach behaviours – we may seek to break old habits and avoidance behaviours; learning to make better choices and using a wider range of alternative approaches to resolve our problems.
+We may seek to break old habits and avoidance behaviours, learning to make better choices and using a wider range of alternative approaches to resolve our problems.
 As well as learning how to take manageable risks, challenge ourselves and confront a degree of adversity in order to overcome our fears.
 This increases our ‘window of tolerance’ for anxiety.